Science

 - Students explain the evolution of human skin color & describe polygenic traits

-- Students describe different patterns of genetic inheritanc
+- Students describe different patterns of genetic inheritance

-- Students apply my knowledge of pedigrees to create one for my own family
+- Students apply their knowledge of pedigrees to create one for their own family

 - Students describe the history of the DNA molecules discovery.
-I Can... link the DNA molecules structure to its function structure of the DNA molecule
+They Can... link the DNA molecules structure to its function structure of the DNA molecule

 - Students describe the process of DNA replication